 Tip: Remember, Filebeat doesn't cover all logging scenarios and that is why there are several different shippers available.
 If you don't think that Filebeat is the solution that meets your needs then please take a look at other options in our Data Source Wizard.

-After you have created your first ELK stack you will see it on your Dashboard, choose Send Data to get started.
+After you have created your first ELK stack you will see it on your Dashboard, choose Send Data To Stack to get started.

 As mentioned earlier, we are going to use the recommended Filebeat in our example so click Filebeat to continue.